loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

       * Maximum speed.
 * **Denormalize model coefficients**: denormalization is required for interpretation of results.
 As the model can work only with the normalized data, first, it is required to normalize data that has been sent to the model for its usage, and then denormalization must be performed to make data return the same kind it has had before normalization.
 It is a boolean value, enabled by default.

-#### Настройка событий
+#### Configure events

-* Тип события.
+* Event type.
 It can take the following values:
-   * Первое в списке.
+   * First listed.
-   * Последнее в списке.
+   * Last listed.
-   * Более редкое.
+   * Rarer.
-   * Более частое.
+   * More frequent.
-   * Задано явно.
+   * Explicitly set.
-* Индекс заданного события.
+* Specified event index.
-   * Доступно для типа события *Задано явно*.
+   * It is available for the event of *Explicitly set* type.
-   * Значение целого типа, выбираемое согласно списку уникальных значений.
+   * The integer value selected according to the list of unique values.

 #### Configure Parameters